Qualytics/userguide/docs/add-datastores/databricks.md

 ## Add Enrichment Datastore

 Once you have successfully tested and verified your source datastore connection, you have the option to add the enrichment datastore (recommended).
-This datastore is used to store the analyzed results, including any anomalies and additional metadata in tables.
-This setup provides full visibility into your data quality, helping you manage and improve it effectively
+The enrichment datastore is used to store the analyzed results, including any anomalies and additional metadata in tables.
+This setup provides full visibility into your data quality, helping you manage and improve it effectively.

 **Step 1:** Whether you have added a source datastore by creating a new datastore connection or using an existing connection, click on the **Next** button to start adding the **Enrichment Datastore**.